 GENERAL REPORTING INSTRUCTIONS

-Tribes use the OCSE-75 to report statistical and some financial information on their
+Tribes use the OCSE-75 to report statistical and some financial information on its

 Title IV-D Child Support Enforcement (CSE) program to the Department of Health and Human Services (HHS).
 Information provided by the tribes allows HHS to report such information in the Annual Report to Congress and will provide HHS with information on tribal program performance.
 The authority to collect this information is set forth in regulations at 45 CFR 309.170(b).